isaaclriddle/youcanbeginagain/index.md

 ---
-layout: page
-show_title: false
 banner: true
-{% include parallax_image.html image='/img/derivatives/simple/168622805_june_avatar/fullwidth.jpg' y='50%' %}
+  collection: submissionimg
+  pid: 196254184_byleth_avatar
+  y: 50%
+  clickable: yes
+  height: '500px'
 ---

 __Wax__ is a [minimal computing](http://go-dh.github.io/mincomp/) project for producing digital exhibitions focused on longevity, low costs, and flexibility.
 Our underlying technology is made to learn and to teach, and can produce beautifully rendered, high-quality image collections and scholarly exhibits.
 To start using Wax, please see our [documentation](https://minicomp.github.io/wiki/#/wax/) for installation instructions and more.